 The Wastewater Treatment Project will cost $765 million and the federal and provincial governments are assisting the Capital Regional District in funding this project.

-The Wastewater Treatment Project consists of three main elements:
+The Wastewater Treatment Project consists of three main components:

 - The McLoughlin Point Wastewater Treatment Plant